What is counselling?

 What method of counselling do you offer?

-I do not work from a script or have a set of questions to ask you.
-You choose what you wish to talk about and I work with whatever you bring to the conversation and at your own pace.
+I do not work from a script or have a set of questions to ask, you choose what you wish to talk about and I work with whatever you bring to the conversation and at your own pace.

 What types of counselling do you offer?